DataDog/hiring-engineers/answers.md

 ##### DogStatsD

 DogStatsD (dogstatsd.py) is a StatsD backend that takes the aggregation several data points into a single custom metric over a preset period of time.
 For example, if a user wanted to count page views on their website, they could insert a command to increment a metric every time the page is rendered.
 Each time the command to increment the metric is called, a UDP packet is created.
-DogStatsD collects these metric increments over a defined period of time (10 seconds by default) and sends the aggregated metric count to DataDog using an HTTPs connection.
+DogStatsD collects these metric increments over a defined period of time (10 seconds by default) and sends the aggregated metric count to DataDog using an HTTPS connection.
 The user can then go on DataDog to visualize the aggregated metric data.

 ##### Forwarder